darkerego/BlackMirror/doc/README.md

 ### Auto Stop Loss Options:

 Autotrader is the "backbone" of the program.
-It assumes multiple functions, from guilded semi automatic trading (doing thing like taking profit and setting stops).
+This is my signature feature, and the one I am most proud of and find the most useful.
+Personally I think it is one the coolest things I have written.
+It assumes multiple functions, from guilded semi-automatic  trading (doing thing like taking profit and setting stops).
 It also has the ability to reopen a position after taking profit.
 This can be done either incrementally, or all at once.
 Most of these options are the same as in the last release, with the notable exception is `--close_method`.
 This is a lot like `-reopen`.
 Essentially you can choose to take profit in increments, potentially maximizing your gains.
-It is the same idea as incrementally building your position.
-The only different is you are closing it.
+It is the same idea as "pyramiding" your orders.
+But now, it happens automatically.

 `-a, --auto`            Enable auto trader

 `  -mo, --monitor_only`   Do not trade.
 Monitor only.
 Sort of like a paper trading mode.

 `  -ds, --disable_sl`     Do not use stop losses.

 `  -sl` STOP_LOSS_PCT --stop_loss STOP_LOSS_PCT
                         Stop Loss Percentage represented as a floating point. -0.1 would be -10 percent PNL `  -tp` TAKE_PROFIT_PCT --take_profit TAKE_PROFIT_PCT

-                        Percentage to take profit at, representedas sa floating point number.0.2 wouild be 20 pcercent ` -tpo`, --trailing_stop_on
+                        Percentage to take profit at, representedas sa floating point number.0.2 wouild be 20 pcercent ` -tpo`, --trailing_stop_off
-                        Use Trailing Stops.
+                       Do not Use Trailing Stops.
 Not sure why you would not to, but the option is here!
   `-ts` TS_OFFSET, --trailing_stop_offset TS_OFFSET

                         Trailing stop offset, represented as a floating point number, percentage of pnl.
   `-ot` {limit,market}, --order_type {limit,market}
                         Take profit order type.

-  `-ro` {increment,market,None}, --reopen {increment,market,None}
+  `-ro` {increment,market,None}, --reopen {increment,market,limit, None}
                         Method to use to reopen positions.
 Market just sends a limit or market order.
 Increment splits size into several smaller orders according to standard deviation
   `-cm. --close_method`  {increment,market,False}, --close_method {increment,market,False}

                         Method to use to close positions.
 Market just sends a limit or market order.
 Increment splits size into several smaller orders according to standard deviation
   `-ip, --increment_period` {15,60,300,900,3600,14400,86400}, --increment_period {15,60,300,900,3600,14400,86400}
-                        Period (in seconds) to spread limit order over when rebuilding position using increment mode `-no` NUM_OPEN_ORDERS, --num_orders NUM_OPEN_ORDERS
+                        Period (in seconds) to spread limit order over when rebuilding position using increment mode

+  `-no` NUM_OPEN_ORDERS, --num_orders NUM_OPEN_ORDERS
-                        Number of open orders to reopen position in increments `-ps` POSITION_STEP_SIZE, --position_step_size POSITION_STEP_SIZE
+                        Number of open orders to reopen position in increments

+  `-ps` POSITION_STEP_SIZE, --position_step_size POSITION_STEP_SIZE
                         Percentage to spread limit orders apart represented as floating point number.